spncrhrstn/spencerharston.com/src/posts/drafts/books-in-2023.md

 ---
 title: Books I've Read in 2023
-description: A list of books I've read this year
+description: Just a list of books I've read this year
-date: 2023-01-09
+date: 2023-01-10
 tags:
     - personal
 image: https://images.unsplash.com/photo-1462392627162-2baa2b3518a8
 imageAlt: a photo of a bookshelf full of books
 ---

 Is it cliché to set a goal to read more books at the start of the new year?
 Yes.
 Am I doing it anyways?
 Also yes.
-I don't have a set number of books to read, I just wanted to read more this year.
+I haven't decided on a firm number of books to read, I just wanted to read more this year.

 The following is a list of books I'm currently reading, have finished, decided to not continue (for one reason or another), and potential books.
-Links are to the Goodreads page of the book.
+Links are to the Goodreads entry for the book.

 ## Currently Reading
 * [Born a Crime](https://www.goodreads.com/book/show/29780253-born-a-crime) by Trevor Noah